Tolhuin

 Tolhuin was founded on October 9, 1972.
-The word means "like a heart" in Selk'nam language.
+The word means "like a heart" in Selkʼnam language.
 It lies on National Route 3, and is the only town between the cities of Ushuaia (about 103 kilometres to the south) and Río Grande (about 133 kilometres to the north) on this motorway.

 Attractions

-There is a bakery called Panadería La Unión located near the town that has become famous on the region.
+There is a bakery called Panadería La Unión located in the town center that has become famous in the region.
 Most buses going to Ushuaia stop here so their passengers can have a coffee, and eat baked goods.
-The walls are lined with autographed photographs of Argentine celebrities who have visited the town over the decades.
+The bakery's walls are lined with autographed photographs of Argentine celebrities who have visited the town over the decades.

 Top Gear incident

-In 2014, Tolhuin was the site of an attack on the film crew from the BBC TV program Top Gear.
-The crew was confronted by what the presenters called "a mob", who blocked off the road access and began to pelt their cars with stones in a protest over a car plate that referenced the Falklands War.
+In 2014, Tolhuin was the site of an attack on the film crew of the BBC TV program Top Gear.
+The crew was confronted by what the presenters called "a mob", who blocked off the road access and began to pelt their cars with stones in a protest over the license plate (H982 FKL) on programme presenter Jeremy Clarkson's Porsche 928 that politicians and army veterans suggested could be seen to refer to the Falklands War.
 Following the attack, the crew abandoned the damaged vehicles at a police checkpoint and left the country.